 Moral of the story: ALWAYS KEEP YOUR EYE ON THE ROAD AND MAKE SURE YOUR BRAKES WORK WELL

 some bitch in her fancy ass new car decided to slow down suddenly in the middle of the highway and had the nerve to look affronted at people honking at her for trying to get people to crash and experience a fiery death

 and much earlier some old geezer was going in starts in the third lane and just

 wow my parents and I had fun trying not to die

-Avatar is a character of mine, Rigby.
+Kandra is not amused.
 Everything's on hiatus, I'm writing essays.

 In the last few years it's become a serious death trap to drive anywhere because of people using phones at the wheel.
 When i got my license the only people swerving out of their lanes were the odd drunks, and even then they were doing it consistently.
 Now a car can be acting fine one minute then drop speed by 20 ks and start veering all over the place.
 The worst thing is that they notice when people are trying to pass them and they stop for like 3 seconds and speed up.

 A couple months back my dad, my grandma and I were driving, my dad misjudged the distance on a crossing and a van rammed us from the side, i got flung the fuck around. the van rammed the car pretty much exactly next to the (rear) door where I was sitting, had my dad accelerated a bit slower I woulda been gator mince for sure.
 It was pretty crazy, we did a full 180 on the road.
 No one got injured though, none of us and none of the people in the van either.
 I was staring at a laptop screen at the time too, so I didn't see it comin' or nothing.